Part 1: BI and Analytics Adoption Made Easy

 The first step is to convince leadership to adopt BI solutions with a business case, which identifies all the business users most likely to benefit from an Analytics solution.

 Every department in an organization has untapped data.
 So, in collaboration with the potential users—find, document, and analyze departmental problems that can’t be solved using primitive analytics tools and decisions that cannot be made solely on intuition or inaccurate data.

 After you’ve assembled a list of problems, prioritize them and figure out which ones, if targeted, will yield the highest return on investment (ROI).
-Think about whether you can get management support, the type of insights the users will get from having a BI and Analytics platform, and how solving different problems aligns with business specific goals.
+Think about whether you can get management support, the type of data-driven insights the users will get from having a BI and Analytics platform, and how solving different problems aligns with business specific goals.

 Also, consider the data sources: Are they available?
 How are they structured?
 Do they contain high quality data?
 Does your data have duplicates?
 You need the right data to get accurate results from analytics.